Gucci revamps itself during Milan Fashion Week - ExBulletin

 Gucci revamps itself during Milan Fashion Week

-MILAN — Gucci offered another surprise in January to kick off menswear previews at Milan Fashion Week on Friday, taking a new direction following the departure of Alessandro Michele as creative director.
+Gucci offered another surprise in January to kick off Milan Fashion Week menswear previews on Friday, taking a new direction following the departure of Alessandro Micheles as creative director.

 Much like Michele’s low-key debut eight years ago leading an in-house team, the Gucci show heralding the new post-Michele era was a low-key affair, quietly recasting the codes of the Florence-founded brand more of a century as a luggage company.